Prathik95/Prathik95.github.io/index.md

 ## Generalization experiments
 ### Changing the number of balls in the image

 In this experiment, we changed the number of balls in the image from 2 - 10.
-All the agents were trained with 5 balls.
+All the agents were trained with 5 balls in the environment.
 We report the score for each of the algorithm in the table below.

 | Algorithm | k=2 | k=3 | k=4 | k=5 | k=6 | k=7 | k=8 | k=9 | k=10 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |